LGBTQ COUPLES COUNSELING

 I’m afraid that in therapy we’ll learn that we shouldn’t be together.

 It’s likely that this is just a fear and that, if you’re both committed to the LGBTQ couples counseling process, you can get your relationship back on track.
 But, if this fear is in fact a reality, avoiding the truth will only prolong the pain.
 In sessions, I can help you and your partner decide if you both really want to make your relationship work.
 If not, I can help you part ways amicably.

 We’re looking for a couples therapist who identifies and/or is familiar with the LGBTQ community.

 I have experience working with all kinds of couples, including LGBTQ couples.
 I have been helping couples rebuild their relationships since 1998 and use a model that is designed to help two committed partners develop a relationship based on sensitivity and fairness, which is highly effective regardless of sexual preference or orientation.

 I’m struggling to talk about certain issues.
 I’m not sure that I could share my feelings with my partner or even a therapist in sessions.

 My role as your therapist is to help you and your partner learn how to effectively and thoughtfully talk to each other.
 I truly believe that the strongest relationships are based in openness, honesty and vulnerability.
 Learning how to talk to your partner about your deepest feelings, needs and desires is key.
-As for me, I have been doing this work for a long time.
-I carry no judgment about your relationship, values or lifestyle.
 What’s important to me is that you and your partner learn how to develop a relationship that provides you both with love, safety and joy.